-Fig. 7.
-Brain activity of each problem session in Program task the value of variables.
-The result suggests a workload to short-term memory caused by memorizing variables increases brain activity.
-The result indicates that frontal lobe relates to understand variables in a source code.
-In contrast with Variable, Control shows no differences between other problem sessions.
-The possible causes of the result are follows: - processing the condition of if-else statement does not affect brain activity of frontal lobe. - the fewer number of problems on Control session (two problems per session) compared with Variable session (three problems per session) reduces the work-load.
+Fig. 8.
+Brain activity of each question in Program task.
+In contrast with Variable, Control shows no differences between Numeric session.
+The possible causes of the result are follows:

+- processing the condition of if else statement causes few brain activity of frontal lobe. - the fewer number of problems on Control session (two problems per session) compared with Variable session (three problems per session) reduces the workload.

 We assigned the least number of the questions in Control session, because each question of Control session has the largest code snippet.
 However the number of lines which subjects actually read during the Control question (four lines) is similar to other questions (three lines in Arithmetic and Variable), hence no difference were observed in the experiment.
-Clarifying the effect of if-else and other control statement to the brain activity is our future work.
-B. Arithmetic Task Fig.8 shows the averaged brain activity of all subjects in Arithmetic task.
-The figure shows a large increase in
+Clarifying the effect of if - else and other conditional branch to the brain activity is our future work.